beepye/MealPlanner/README.md

 ## The idea behind this app

-The original intent was for this to be a meal planner for me and my wife - automate the weekly dinner list.
-What at first seemed like a fitting way to practice and improve my javascript skills and solve a real-world problem has revealed itself to be a much larger under-taking than when initially conceived (I guess an unavoidable issue when you're doing something that requires quite a bit of steps that you've never done before).

-What the end-all goal is for this app is to give the user a list of meals (presumably for dinner) based off of the meals the user has.
-But what I didn't see was the wormhole of options this would require not to mention the unrealized idea of needing to save user profiles in order to save their lists.
-Oh boy oh boy.
+I just want something that will generate a menu based on the meals we have in our cooking arsenal.
+I've had a ton of ideas on how to extend it but it will require help as it's going to need a database, a login, etc.

 In general the app _needs_ to do these things (and maybe more):
-- Create a basic profile that keeps a record of all of the user's meals
-- Allow users to create new meals, edit and remove existing meals
-- Have an option to pass a recipe (I think these would be displayed as cards when clicking on the meal name)
-- Add tags/labels to provide methods of organization and sorting
 - Return a list that creates a menu based off of existing user meals.
-This would carry a ton of options:
+This would carry some options:
     + list could be daily/weekly/monthly
     + list can be put together manually w/ the aid of sorting/tags and checkboxes
-    + generate random list that can be edited
+    + generate random list that can be edited with items being removed/replaced
-- A UI...
+- A decent looking UI

 I'm sure there's more.